 4. Difference in Interest Rate Is Less Pronounced in the Short Term

 Over the course of a short loan, there is less time for interest to accumulate, which means that a slight difference in interest rate will not cost as much.
 In some ways, this is similar to the idea of buying insurance.
-Just like how you pay a small amount to the insurance company so that you will not be responsible for a large amount in an emergency, with an unsecured loan you pay a bit extra to the lender so that you will not be responsible for a huge amount up to the value of the loan in an emergency.
+Just like how you pay a small amount to the insurance company so that you will not be responsible for a large amount in an emergency, with an unsecured loan you pay a bit extra to the lender so that you will not be responsible for a huge amount up to the value of the loan.

 Getting Started With Unsecured Business Loans